etwodev/bmux/README.md

 # bmux

 `bmux` is a modular TCP multiplexer and routing framework for Go.
-It provides a declarative interface for handling custom binary protocols using a router/middleware architecture inspired by modern web frameworks.
+It provides a declarative interface for handling custom binary protocols using a router and middleware architecture inspired by modern web frameworks.

 ## Features

-- **Pluggable Middleware Support** – Global, router-level, and route-level middleware chaining
+* Global, router-level, and route-level middleware chaining
-- **Router-Based Dispatching** – Organize handlers in routers with isolated configuration
+* Organize handlers into routers with isolated configuration
-- **Binary Message Routing** – Parse and dispatch TCP messages based on custom headers
+* Parse and dispatch TCP messages using generic packet structures
-- **Concurrent Connection Handling** – Efficient handling of multiple clients
+* Built on top of the `gnet` async networking engine for efficient concurrency
-- **Structured Configuration** – Load runtime options via `config.Config`
+* Load runtime options via `config.Config`
-- **Zerolog Integration** – Consistent and contextual structured logging support

 ## Installation